MystenLabs/walrus-docs/docs/sui-struct.md

 You can interact with Walrus purely through the client CLI, and JSON or HTTP APIs provided, without querying or executing transactions on Sui directly.
-However, Walrus uses Sui to manage its meta-data and smart contract developers can read information about the Walrus system, as well as stored blobs, on Sui.
+However, Walrus uses Sui to manage its metadata and smart contract developers can read information about the Walrus system, as well as stored blobs, on Sui.

-This section provides and overview of how you may use Walrus objects in your Sui smart contracts.
+This section provides an overview of how you may use Walrus objects in your Sui smart contracts.

 ## Blob and Storage Objects